Elbasvir and Grazoprevir

 Brand Name: Zepatier

 - You will be tested for hepatitis B before starting elbasvir and grazoprevir.
-In people who have had hepatitis B before or carry the virus, the virus has become active again during or after treatment with drugs like this one.
-This can lead to very bad and sometimes deadly liver problems.
-People who have hepatitis B and hepatitis C need to be watched closely during and after treatment with elbasvir and grazoprevir.
-If you have questions, talk with your doctor.
+In people who have had hepatitis B or carry the virus, the virus has become active again during or after treatment with drugs like this one.
+This can lead to severe and sometimes deadly liver problems.
+People with hepatitis B and hepatitis C will be watched closely during and after treatment.

 Uses of Elbasvir and Grazoprevir: